PX4/PX4-user_guide/en/advanced_config/esc_calibration.md

 This has to be verified using [Actuator Testing](../config/actuators.md#actuator-testing).
 Jump to step 7 which is still important.
 :::

-OneShot ESCs should be [configured to use OneShot](../peripherals/oneshot.md#px4-configuration) before calibration otherwise calibration steps should be repeated after switching.
+OneShot ESCs should be [configured to use OneShot](../peripherals/oneshot.md#px4-configuration) before calibration (you should calibrate the ESCs after switching, even if you have previously calibrated).

 ## Preconditions

 You must be able to (un)power ESCs and flight controller independently.
 If the flight controller is powered through USB and there is a power module the procedure can detect battery connection.
 If battery power can't be detected e.g. because there's no power module then the calibration sequence is still performed based on timeouts.

 ## Steps